GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77convert.rst

 File Formats
 ------------

-**mgd77convert** handles three different formats.
-(1) The MGD77 ASCII
+**mgd77convert** handles four different formats.
-tables are the established standard for distribution of underway geophysical data to and from the NGDC data center.
-Normally, only the ship-operations people and the cruise PI might be involved in *making* an MGD77 ASCII file for transmission to NGDC; users are more interested in *reading* such files.
+(1) NGDC has now started to use the new tab-delimited version of the MGD77 data format, called MGD77T.
+In addition to all the info in old MGD77 files it contains a few more quality flags for grav, mag, and bathymetry.
 (2) The MGD77+ netCDF format was developed to facilitate the use of MGD77 data by scientists.
 It contains all the information of the original MGD77 file and if you convert back and forth you end up with the original.
 However, file sizes are typically ~30% of the original ASCII format and is much faster to operate on.
+(3) The MGD77 ASCII tables are the traditional standard for distribution of underway geophysical data to and from the NGDC data center, now superseded by MGD77T.
-(3) The plain ASCII tab-separated dump is available for users who need to manually edit the content of a MGD77 file.
+Normally, only the ship-operations people and the cruise PI might be involved in *making* an MGD77 ASCII file for transmission to NGDC; users are more interested in *reading* such files.
+(4) The plain ASCII tab-separated dump is available for users who need to manually edit the content of a MGD77 file.
 This is usually easier to do when the columns are tab-separated than when they are all crunched together in the MGD77 punch-card format.

 Other Tools
 -----------